 4.10.3.6.2 AKM operations using FILS public key authentication

-It is assumed that both non-AP STAs and APs using FILS have either: 1) obtained a public key certificate from a certificate authority (CA) and that they are capable of verifying each other’s certificate during execution of FILS authentication procedures; or 2) an a priori knowledge of and trust in, a raw public key.
+It is assumed that both non-AP STAs and APs using FILS have either: 1) obtained a public key certificate from a certificate authority (CA) and that they are capable of verifying each other’s certificate during execution of FILS authentication procedures; or 2) an a priori knowledge of and trust in, a raw (uncertified) public key.
 The manner by which trust is obtained in these certificates and public keys is outside the scope of this standard.

 Instruct the editor to modify section 4.10.7 as indicated: